Do you know Gila Hot Springs?

 Here is clothing optional.

-A few blue lanterns in the premises began softly shinning as the day ebbs.
+Blue lanterns in the premises began softly shinning as the day ebbs.

 They created nostalgic feel just like after a festival.

-Perfect free-flowing tubs filled with hot, normal, and tepid water
+Free-flowing tubs filled with hot, normal, and tepid water